roshnipal2819/SQL-Agent-LangGraph/README.md

 1. Install Python 3.12.8 and necessary packages.

-2. Set up environmental variables in a `.env` file, specifying the `DATABASE_URL`.
+2. Set up environmental variables in a .env file, specifying the DATABASE_URL.

 3. Clone or download the repository.

 ## Usage

-Open the `sql.ipynb` file in Jupyter Notebook and run it:
+Open the sql.ipynb file in Jupyter Notebook and run it:

 ```shell
 jupyter notebook sql.ipynb